Restoring Forest Habitat

 For a better planet

 Together with volunteers, we are executing a long-term stewardship plan to restore forest habitat at Three Forks Preserve, a Certified Wildlife Habitat® site with the National Wildlife Federation and Indiana Wildlife Federation.
-Our work includes planting native trees and shrubs and removing invasive species.
+Our work includes increasing biodiversity by planting native trees and shrubs and removing invasive species.
 We also plant pollinator-specific wildflowers and milkweed.
 We repurpose some wood from the forest floor to make hardwood flooring, fireplace mantels, and shelves.

 Restore forest habitat to protect the plants and animals who live there and to sustainably preserve the habitat for generations to come.